 Forgiveness and Bitterness

-•I love Jesus; therefore, I can’t pick and choose whom to forgive or who to love.
+•I love Jesus; therefore, I can’t pick whom to forgive or who to love.
 If I say I love and trust Jesus, then I accept his words as truth.
-He says to “Love one another.
-As I have loved you, so you must love one another.”
-John 13:34.

-•Then he lovingly asked me to put my abuser in his hands; to let Him be his judge and jury.
+•Then He lovingly asked me to put my abuser in his hands; to let Him be his judge and jury.
 It was my choice.

 What Happens When You Love Your Enemies?